Los Angeles Rams: Los Angeles Raiders/Los Angeles Chargers

+Historic

 Minnesota Vikings

-The rivalry was most heated in the 1970s when the Vikings and Rams faced off in many consequential playoff games.
-To-date, the Vikings are the Rams' second most played playoff opponent with seven games, and the Rams are tied with the Cowboys as the most played playoff opponent for the Vikings.
+The Rams' rivalry with the Minnesota Vikings was most heated in the 1970s when the two teams faced off in many consequential playoff games.
+To-date, the Vikings are the Rams' second most played playoff opponent with eight games, and the Rams are the most played playoff opponent for the Vikings.

-The Vikings lead the all-time series 27–18–1 and are 5–2 in the playoffs.
+The Vikings lead the all-time series 27–19–1 and are 5–3 in the playoffs.

+Kansas City Chiefs

+Whilst the Rams were in St. Louis, the team had an intrastate rivalry with the Kansas City Chiefs, with a trophy being awarded to the winner of each matchup.
+The series ended after the Rams moved back to Los Angeles in 2016, though the teams' game during the 2018 season was the third-highest scoring game of all time, hailed by many as one of the greatest in league history.
+As of the 2023 season, the Chiefs lead the all-time series 8–5.